USCIS Response to COVID-19

 The COVID-19 pandemic has affected the Department of State’s capacity to provide routine services to foreign nationals.
 Many U.S. Embassies and Consulates are unable to collect DNA on behalf of USCIS.
 If you are pursuing DNA collection in response to a Request for Evidence (RFE) issued by USCIS in the adjudication of your Form I-130, and your beneficiary lives overseas, your case may be impacted.
 For more information on the Department of State’s COVID-19 response and consular service prioritization schedule, see the Department of State Visa Services Operating Status webpage.

-If you do not have other evidence to establish or verify a claimed relationship to an overseas I-130 beneficiary, you may submit DNA results to support your claim.
+If you do not have other evidence to establish or verify a claimed genetic relationship to an overseas Form I-130 beneficiary, you may voluntarily submit DNA results to support your claim.
 Previously, USCIS had issued RFEs suggesting DNA collection with instructions on the process.
 If you had chosen to pursue DNA collection, you are responsible for initiating and funding the process through an AABB accredited laboratory.
 Before COVID-19 restrictions, the Department of State (through U.S. Embassies and Consulates) oversaw the DNA collection for beneficiaries residing overseas and submitted results to the AABB laboratory for analysis.

-USCIS proceeds with adjudication of the I-130 when it receives the DNA report from the AABB laboratory.
+USCIS proceeds with adjudication of Form I-130 when it receives the DNA report from the AABB laboratory.
 If you fail to respond to an RFE suggesting DNA collection by the due date, USCIS may adjudicate your Form I-130 without the DNA results, on a case-by-case basis.

 When U.S. Embassies and Consulates return to normal operations, the Department of State will resume DNA collection procedures for beneficiaries residing overseas.
 Until the Department of State resumes normal operations for DNA collections: